hcschuetz/polyhedron-star/README.md

 [discussion area](https://github.com/hcschuetz/polyhedron-star/discussions)
 of this project (or even provide a pull request).
 <br>
-[TODO: I should check if a discussion contribution can be written without a Github account.
-Otherwise I need to find another way to receive shapes.]
+[TODO: Find a way to receive shapes from people without a Github account.]

 ## Notes On The Inner Workings Of The Demo